| Picturing the Human (Body and Soul):A Reading of Blade Runner

 one's life involves revelling in the possibilities of act and performance

+that the fact of embodied existence makes possible.
 Another way of expanding this claim about play or revelry in time would

 be to say that the significance or meaning of the moments which go to